-The most common cause of heel spurs is plantar fasciitis, which happens when the plantar fascia (the tissue running on the underside of your feet) becomes inflamed.
-Other causes of heel spurs can be arthritis or ankylosing spondylitis.
-While only one in twenty people experience pain with heel spurs, other foot problems can increase your pain, especially when you exercise.
+More specifically, the most common cause of heel spurs is plantar fasciitis, which happens when the plantar fascia (the tissue running on the underside of your feet) becomes inflamed.
+Other causes of heel spurs can be arthritis, ankylosing spondylitis, diabetes, spending long hours on your feet, running on hard surfaces, overpronation, flat feet and more.

-Best Shoes for Heel Spurs
+Best Women’s Shoes for Heel Spurs

-The Coral Stretch Knit women's tennis shoe is an ideal choice if you deal with painful heel spurs.
+The Coral stretch knit women's shoe is an ideal choice if you deal with painful heel spurs.
 Premium orthotic soles and an adjustable arch support can help improve heel pain, bone spurs, plantar fasciitis and more.